jawaharprasad/lire-solr/README.md

     <fieldtype name="binaryDV" class="net.semanticmetadata.lire.solr.BinaryDocValuesField"/>

 There is also a sort function based on LIRE.
-The function parser needs to be added to the solarconfig.xml file like this:
+The function parser needs to be added to the solrconfig.xml file like this:

       <valueSourceParser name="lirefunc"
         class="net.semanticmetadata.lire.solr.LireValueSourceParser" />